Did you know that you can ask the court to reduce your disqualification period after you have been disqualified for

 These are only a few of the reasons a court may consider, the list is by no means exhaustive.
 Other reasons may include an opportunity for you to carry out charity work or an elderly or sick relative would greatly benefit if you were able to drive again.

-Any additional supporting evidence could strengthen your application such as medical reports from your GP or a CDT Blood test proving that you are addressing and alcohol issues you may have had previously, reports from counsellors and Character References.
+Any additional supporting evidence could strengthen your application such as medical reports from your GP or a CDT Blood test proving that you are addressing alcohol issues you may have had previously, reports from counsellors and Character References.

-We will contact the court who imposed the disqualification and the Crown Prosecution Service on your behalf to arrange a hearing when you will be required to attend.
+We will contact the court that imposed the disqualification and the Crown Prosecution Service on your behalf to arrange a hearing when you will be required to attend.
 We will arrange for you to be represented by one of our specialist motoring barristers who will meet you at the court for a conference in private before the hearing commences.

 In advance of the hearing, we will prepare your case and provide advice regarding supporting evidence and references.
 During the hearing your barrister will usually be able to deal with all matters on your behalf, to ensure the best possible outcome.